kristianmandrup/states_select/README.markdown

 _Note:_ 22 Dec.
 2010

 Currently this is mainly proof of concept and has not been fully tested.
-Guiney pigs wanted!
+Testers wanted!

 Following up on a suggestion by _asanghi_, I have added a generator to copy yml locale files for one or more "locales" (usa, canada, australia).
 The gem now needs to be updated with an option to use these locale files instead of the hardcoded class methods.